cleaning of medical instruments before reuse is critical in order to reduce the

 Water Quality Matters

-Water quality is also an important consideration in all stages of medical device reprocessing.
+quality is also an important consideration for medical device reprocessing.
 Poor quality water can affect the sterility and functionality of surgical instruments as well as the performance and efficiency of mechanical washer-disinfectors.
-AAMI’s Technical Information Report, TIR34:2007 Water for the Reprocessing of Medical Devices states that, “Where applicable, monitoring procedures should be established to ensure the treated water is of adequate quality for medical device reprocessing.”
-The report recommends that healthcare facilities monitor their water’s pH, hardness, and other factors.
+AAMI’s Technical Information Report, TIR34:2007 Water for the Reprocessing of Medical Devices states that, “Where applicable, monitoring procedures should be established to ensure the treated water is of adequate quality for medical device reprocessing.2” The report recommends that healthcare facilities monitor their water’s pH, hardness, and other factors.

-For over two decades we have been developing and manufacturing test strips that accurately measure water quality and disinfectants levels.
+For over two decades Serim has been developing and manufacturing test strips that accurately measure water quality and disinfectants levels.
 Our strips are used in thousands of medical facilities worldwide.